andrewrobles/to-do/README.md

   Applying todo.0001_initial...
 OK
 ```

-The **migrate** command takes all the migrations that haven't been applied (Django tracks which ones are applied using a special table in your database called **django_migrations**) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema in the database.
+The `migrate` command takes all the migrations that haven't been applied (Django tracks which ones are applied using a special table in your database called `django_migrations`) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema in the database.

-Migrations are very powerful and let you change your models over time, as you develop your project, without the need to delete your database or tables and make new ones - it specializes in upgrading your database live, without losing data.
-We’ll cover them in more depth in a later part of the tutorial, but for now, remember the three-step guide to making model changes:
+If you ever want to make future changes to your `models.py` file again, remember the three-step guide to making model changes:

 - Change your models (in `models.py`).
 - Run `python manage.py makemigrations` to create migrations for those changes
 - Run `python manage.py migrate` to apply those changes to the database.

-The reason that there are separate commands to make and apply migrations is because you’ll commit migrations to your version control system and ship them with your app; they not only make your development easier, they’re also usable by other developers and in production.

 ### Playing with the API